 The supply chain risk landscape should be divided into six categories to simplify risk identification and the design of a risk management strategy.

-• Cybersecurity Risks - Cybersecurity risks are events that could facilitate the compromise of sensitive data.
+- Cybersecurity Risks - Cybersecurity risks are events that could facilitate the compromise of sensitive data.
 These risks could include vulnerabilities in third-party cloud solutions or poor security awareness training in the workplace.
+Supply chain cyber risks can also addressed in a more focused strategy known as Cyber Supply Chain Risk Management.

 Cybersecurity risks disproportionately impact the global supply chain because their ripple effects spread across almost every supply chain risk category.